 Berat and Gjirokaster: heritage stone houses, priced on condition and renovation need rather than per-m².

-Notary fees: for drafting and witnessing the deed, typically a modest percentage.
+Notary fees: for drafting and witnessing the deed, typically 0.3% to 0.5%.

-Registration at the cadastre (ASHK): the fee to register the transfer and issue your title.
+Registration at the cadastre (ASHK): the fee to register the transfer and issue your title, usually a few hundred euros.

-Legal and due-diligence fees: title and cadastre checks, contract review, and handling the PoA if you buy remotely.
+Legal and due-diligence fees: title and cadastre checks, contract review, and handling the PoA if you buy remotely, commonly a few hundred euros.

 Holding costs in Albania are low.
 Annual property tax on residential homes is small by European standards, calculated on a per-square-metre basis that varies by municipality.
 Beyond that you have the usual utilities, and, for a managed or short-let property, a management fee.

-If you let the property, rental income is taxed at a flat 15%.
-That rate applies whether you let long-term or short-term; a good manager will handle the declaration alongside the bookings.
+If you let the property, rental income is taxed at 15% on the net, after documented deductible costs.
+That rate applies whether you let long-term or short-term; a good manager will handle the declaration alongside the bookings, and note that short-term lets carry a new reporting obligation from January 2026.

 Here is how the all-in number comes together for a typical coastal apartment bought directly, without a selling agency in the middle.
 Treat these as indicative planning figures rather than a quote.